-There are many similarities between the 5, 5.5, 6 and 7.5 hp motors of the years near the 1972 specified above.
+There are many similarities between the 5, 5.5, 6 and 7.5 hp motors of the years up to near the 1972 specified above.
 The lower crankshaft seal unit is the same for most of these.
 Water pump impellers are the same for all from 2hp to the 7.5hp in years 1952 to 1978.
 The 1979 impeller was an odd ball using a smaller diameter.
 Some motors close in HP range used similar carburetors (either jetting or throat diameter being different), reed valves and intake manifold may have been changed also.
-Some even used the same sized pistons, while others may have had a larger piston while sharing many other common parts but a different carburetor.
+Some even shared the same sized pistons, while others may have had a larger piston while sharing many other common parts but a different carburetor.
 Smart thinking by the manufacturer.

 Some of the following parts are shared by other size motors, head gasket OEM # 329103 fits 5 hp 1965-1968, 5.5 hp1959-1964, and 6 hp 1965-1979.
 Gearcase seal kit 6 hp 1968-1979